kokkos/kokkos-core-wiki/HierarchicalParallelism.md

 #### 8.4.1.1 Team Barriers

 In instances where one loop operation might need to be sequenced with a different loop operation, such as filling of arrays as a preparation stage for following computations on that data, it is important to be able to control threads in time; this can be done through the use of barriers.
-In nested loops, the outside loop ( 'TeamPolicy<> ()' ) has a built-in (implicit) team barrier; inner loops ( 'TeamThreadRange ()' ) do not.
+In nested loops, the outside loop ( `TeamPolicy<> ()` ) has a built-in (implicit) team barrier; inner loops ( `TeamThreadRange ()` ) do not.
 This latter condition is often referred to as a 'non-blocking' condition.
 When necessary, an explicit barrier can be introduced to synchronize team threads; an example is shown in the previous example.

 ### 8.4.2 Vector loops